jhonnyV-V/phoemux/README.md

 ```bash
 phoemux list
 ```
-just list all the configs files (or ashes) created
+list all the configs files (or ashes) created and if you select one it execute it

 ### execute
 ```bash